copy-ninja1/express-routes-as-object/README.md

 // /controllers/user/find-one.js
 ```

-###### NOTE

-The `qs` library is preferable if you need to stringify nested objects, as the `querystring` method has known issues with that use case (https://github.com/nodejs/node-v0.x-archive/issues/1665).

 ## Credits

 express-routes-as-object is heavily inspired by the [Routes](https://sailsjs.com/documentation/concepts/routes) provided in [sailsjs.com](https://sailsjs.com/).
 Ultimately express-routes-as-object is an effort to provide same routing method in sailsjs to expressjs